bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 Begin with the hotspots that cause you the most friction today.
 You can find them by cross‑referencing complexity with recent churn and file size.
 In almost every team, a small set of files absorbs a large share of maintenance pain.
-Pick one, aim for a small improvement—a split, a few tidy extractions, an added docstring—and ship it.
+Pick one, aim for a small improvement, a split, a few tidy extractions, an added docstring—and ship it.
 Repeat next week.
 You’ll see the dashboard respond.

 While you’re at it, enforce two low-drama habits that pay off quickly:

 - **Explicit return types** on public members.
 Private helpers can enjoy inference; public APIs benefit from clarity.
-- **Docstrings** on public types and functions, especially around typeclass instances and conversions.
+- **Docstrings** on public types and functions, especially around type class instances and conversions.
 They’re your first line of communication.

 Neither habit slows teams down; both reduce “surprising behavior” bugs and make reviews kinder.